Varicose Veins Specialist

 What is the best way to eliminate varicose veins?

-Dallas Vein Institute is a full-service vein treatment facility that offers state-of-the-art varicose vein treatments.
+Texas Vascular Institute is a full-service vein treatment facility that offers state-of-the-art varicose vein treatments.
 Every treatment is customized for your needs and comfort, so your provider helps you decide which approach works best for you.

 Although conservative management approaches such as exercise, weight loss, and compression hosiery can help reduce certain varicose vein symptoms, these measures don't actually treat the veins themselves.
 To effectively treat varicose veins, your provider typically uses minimally invasive procedures including: